-The provisions of subclauses (a) to (m) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
-The entitlements of casual employees are set out in subclause (n).
+The provisions of sub-clauses (a) to (m) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
+The entitlements of casual employees are set out in sub-clause (n).

-- (a) Definitions - (i) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of the State of Tasmania. - (ii) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (iii) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
+- (a) Definitions - (i) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of Australia. - (ii) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (iii) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
 Spouse means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.
-A significant relationship is a relationship between two adult persons who: - (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (iv) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of the State of Tasmania that provides for the registration or licensing of health practitioners. - (v) 'Personal Leave' means leave provided for: - (1) personal illness or injury; or - (2) to care for members of their immediate family or household who are sick and require care and support; or

-- (3) to care for members of their immediate family or household who require care due to an unexpected emergency. - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) for the purposes of caring for an immediate family or household member who is sick and requires the employee's care and support or who requires care due to an unexpected emergency. - (ii) Personal leave accrues according to length of service.
-Part-time employees are entitled to the same personal leave credits as a full-time employee but on a pro-rata basis according to the number of hours worked compared to fulltime employees.
-Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave. - (iii) An employee is entitled to a maximum accrual of 152 hours in each personal leave year except as prescribed in subclause (c) of this clause.
+A significant relationship is a relationship between two adult persons who:

+- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (iv) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of Australia that provides for the registration or licensing of health practitioners. - (v) 'Personal Leave' means leave provided for: - (1) personal illness or injury; or - (2) to provide care or support for to a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (vi) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
+It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration. - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (ii) Personal leave accrues according to length of service.
+Part-time employees are entitled to the same personal leave credits as a full-time employee but on a pro-rata basis according to the number of hours worked compared to full-time employees.
+Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave.

+- (iii) An employee is entitled to a maximum accrual of 152 hours in each personal leave year except as prescribed in subclause (c) of this clause.
 In the first year of an employee is entitled to 12 hours and 40 minutes for each completed month of service. - (iv) An employee is entitled to leave on full pay (excluding overtime or penalties). - (c) Accumulation of personal leave